h365chen/socassess/docs/src/basic_use_of_socassess.md

 ```

 To control feedback priorities across questions, we have to use
 `FeedbackLevel.SINGLE`.
-If a feedback message to shown is configured at the
+If a feedback message to be shown is configured at the
 level of `FeedbackLevel.SINGLE`, then socassess will only display this feedback
-message, regardless feedback levels.
+message, regardless of other feedback levels.

 ```python
 level = {